nuxt/docs/en/faq/github-pages.md

 [TODO PICTURE]

-and on completion, you'll see your Github pages site automatically updated.
+and on completion, you'll see your GitHub pages site automatically updated.

 ### Appveyor

-To deploy via [Appveyor](https://www.appveyor.com), another free for open source projects build server, sign up for a new account choosing the Github authentication option to sign in using your Github account.
+To deploy via [Appveyor](https://www.appveyor.com), another free for open source projects build server, sign up for a new account choosing the GitHub authentication option to sign in using your GitHub account.

 [TODO PICTURE]